hanifanrn/bangkit_usbirth/README.md

 # bangkit_usbirth
-Bangkit assignment, use machine learning to ...
+Bangkit assignment, use machine learning to predict new born baby weight